Pyrgulopsis arizonae

-Pyrgulopsis arizonae, commonly known as the Apache springsnail, is a species of minute freshwater snails with an operculum, aquatic gastropod molluscs or micromolluscs in the family Hydrobiidae.
+Pyrgulopsis arizonae, commonly known as the Apache springsnail, is a species of small freshwater snails with an operculum, aquatic gastropod molluscs or micromolluscs in the family Hydrobiidae.

 This species' natural habitat is springs.
 It is endemic to an unnamed spring on north side of Gila River about 2 mi north of Bylas, Arizona, United States.

 Description

 Pyrgulopsis arizonae is a small snail that has a height of 3.3–4.6 mm and a globose to elongate conic shell.
 Its differentiated from other Pyrgulopsis in that its penial filament has an elongate lobe and medium length, broad filament with the penial ornament consisting of a large, superficial ventral gland often with a similar dorsal gland.